Skin Aging and Red Light Therapy

 Laser resurfacing

-According to Mayo Clinic, laser resurfacing uses a focused, high-energy beam of light that can remove the outer layers of the skin and stimulate the underlying skin to produce more collagen, helping to reduce or partially reverse the effects of aging.
-Laser resurfacing can have uneven effects because the area that a laser treats is very small, making it difficult to evenly treat larger areas of skin.
-Laser resurfacing can also cause negative side effects, including redness, swelling, itching, acne, infection, scarring, and changes in skin color.
+According to Mayo Clinic, laser resurfacing uses a focused, high-energy beam of light to remove outer layers of skin and stimulate deeper layers to produce more collagen.
+This can reduce or partially reverse visible signs of aging.
+However, laser resurfacing treats small areas at a time, making it difficult to evenly treat larger regions.
+It can also cause side effects such as redness, swelling, itching, acne flares, infection, scarring, and pigment changes.

 Red Light Therapy Shows Age-Related Skin Benefits

-An emerging area of study in reducing the effects of aging on the skin has been the innovative approach of red light therapy.
-Red light therapy uses specific wavelengths of light that are longer and lower energy than other wavelengths of light that can be seen.
-A study in 2017 showed that while certain light, like blue and ultraviolet light, can slow the function of cells, other wavelengths of light, like red light can have a positive effect on cell metabolism.
+An emerging area of interest for skin aging is red light therapy.
+Red light therapy uses specific red and near-infrared wavelengths that are longer and lower energy than many other parts of the visible spectrum.
+A 2017 study showed that while some types of light such as blue and ultraviolet can slow cell function, other wavelengths like red light can have a positive effect on cell metabolism.

-Red light therapy has become a popular tool for those trying to reduce the effects of aging on the skin because it is non-invasive and does not have many of the negative or potentially severe side effects that surgery, injections, and laser resurfacing can create.
+Red light therapy has become a popular option for people interested in supporting skin appearance because it is non-invasive and does not share many of the side effects associated with surgery, injections, or aggressive laser resurfacing when used appropriately.

 Red light therapy vs. laser resurfacing